PCvolt/HowToRE/docs/cpp/pointers_references.md

 ```
 ---
 **Address**:
-<br>References do not have their own memory space, i.e they don't have an address.
-However they take additional space in the stack.
+<br>References do not have their own memory space, i.e they don't have an address unlike pointers.
-Pointers have an address, just like regular variables.